Work with data in a Microsoft Fabric eventhouse

 | take 100

-2. We can be more precise by adding specific attributes we would like to query using the project keyword and then using the take keyword to tell the engine how many records to return.
+You can be more precise by adding specific attributes you want to query using the project keyword and then using the take keyword to tell the engine how many records to return.

 // Use 'project' and 'take' to view a sample number of records in the table and check the data.